 In each level, there is a bonus round.
-You do not lose lives when doing these and, unlike the first game, can repeat them as many times as you wish, as long as you do not finish them.
+Crash does not lose lives when doing these and, unlike the first game, can repeat them as many times as the player wishes, as long as they do not finish them.
 Most bonus rounds involve the player having to think about how they will get all the boxes for the gem.

 The Nitro Crate

-; however, this item would explode on impact, even if it were only touched by Crash.
-A green exclamation mark box would explode all nitro crates in the level for you, so getting the level's gem was still possible.
+Like the TNT crate; however, this item would explode on impact, even if it were only touched by Crash.
+A green exclamation mark box will explode all nitro crates in the level, so getting the level's gem was still possible.

 In the original Crash Bandicoot, the way the player would progress through the levels would be completely linear.
 In Crash Bandicoot 2, however, Crash was given five levels at a time to tackle, in what ever order the player wished.
 To signify that a level was complete, the player would bring a crystal back from it, which was always placed rather blatantly in the level.
 If the player dodged the crystal, but made it through the level, then the level was still regarded as incomplete.
 Crystals are given context in the plot as the reason why Crash is on his adventure this time round.

 Using the Warp room system meant that the general amount of areas in the game rose from the original, There were now five Warp Rooms that Crash had to make his way through in order to complete the game, each containing five levels.
 These levels were still based around the three islands of the first game but environmental changes had altered the landscape drastically and the player never knew where they where on each island in a level.
 Naughty Dog released a map like poster to clarify general level whereabouts, pictured right.